calvin4370/inputvalidate/README.md

 # inputvalidation
-Contains various functions to validate user input
+A Python library which contains various functions to validate user input